Last Updated on October 21, 2022

-Have you ever think about what you want to do?
+Have you ever thought about what you want to do?
 What are the habits and interests you want to pursue?

-If you pick the latter and think it’s weird, don’t be alarmed, there is nothing wrong with you.
-You just might be a multipotentialite.
+If you pick doing many things at once and think it’s weird, don’t be alarmed, there is nothing wrong with you.
+You might be a multipotentialite.

 What is a Multipotentialite?

-In 2015, Emilie Wapnick discussed Why some of Us Don’t Have One True Calling in a TED Talk.
-She opened her speech with, “raise your hand if you’ve ever been asked the question ‘What do you want to be when you grow up?'”
+In 2015, Emilie Wapnick discussed why some of us don’t have one true calling in her TED Talk.
+She opened her speech with, “raise your hand if you’ve ever been asked the question ‘What do you want to be when you grow up?’”
 Wherein many of the audience shot their hands up.

-But most of the time, the answer to the question of what you want to be when you grow up changes over time and seasons.
+But most of the time, the answer to what you want to be when you grow up changes over time and seasons.
 It is natural, especially if you are a multipotentialite.

-It may sound like a polymath or a renaissance man or a generalist because they are quite the same.
-However, you don’t need to be an expert in all your pursued fields like Galileo, Michaelangelo, or even Rizal before you may call yourself a multipotentialite.
+It may sound like a polymath, a renaissance man, or a generalist because they are similar.
+However, you don’t need to be an expert in all your pursued fields, like Galileo, Michaelangelo, or even Rizal, before you may call yourself a multipotentialite.

 My Multipotentialite Story:

-When I first watched that TED Talk, it connected with me because I always saw myself as a jack-of-all-trades or a generalist.
+When I first watched the TED Talk about multipotentiality, it connected with me instantly because I always saw myself as a jack-of-all-trades.

-If you’ve read my other posts, you may notice that I write blog posts from my various interests.
-I started writing three years ago about running, hence, the namesake of this blog, which I combined with rat race – the season I was in back then to define my initial niche.
+If you’ve read my other posts, you may notice that I write blog posts about my various interests.
+I started writing in 2017 about running, hence, the namesake of this blog, which I combined with my quest to escape the rat race.

-However, as I embraced personal growth and development, my interests expanded, so did my blog.
-Soon, I discovered that I want to talk about personal finance and investment in the stock market.
+However, as I embraced personal growth and development, my interests expanded, and so did my blog.
+Soon, I discovered I wanted to talk about personal finance and investment in the stock market.
 Throw in my fascination with the written words through books and my occasional feature articles.

 On top of these, I am also an engineer and a teacher.
 Currently, I am learning more about agriculture, food security, and podcasting.

-It may sound that I am interested in topics that are seemingly unrelated to each other, but I want to pursue all of them on some level.
+It may sound like I am interested in seemingly unrelated topics.
+Still, I want to pursue many of them on some level.

 What are the advantages of being a multipotentialite?

-- Idea Synthesis – it is the creation of a new idea at the intersection of two or more fields.
+- Idea Synthesis is creating a new idea at the intersection of two or more fields.
 Innovation occurs in these intersections.
 I guess this is also similar to the “learning transfer” mastered by Elon Musk.

-- Adaptability – the pace of how our lives change today is faster than ever before.
+- Adaptability – the pace at which our lives change today is faster than ever.
 So being adaptable is crucial if you want to succeed.
-Because multipotentialites are usually adaptable, we can quickly respond positively to unpredictable industry trend shifts and adjust accordingly.
+Because multipotentialites are usually versatile, we can quickly respond positively to unpredictable industry trend shifts and adjust accordingly.